Cwantic/Documentation/Python/Samples/loop.md

 ## 1. Goal

-Create a script that will (after pressing a **button** in the ribbon) replace a selected pipe by an expansion loop.
+Create a script that will (after pressing a **button** in the python tab) replace a selected pipe by an expansion loop.
 A window will appear to define the size and the default bend radius.

 ![Image](../../Images/illustration256x165.png)

->This feature does not exists in MetaPiping 2024 so it is useful that user can create his own COMMANDS based on the MetaL internal format and the existing documented commands.
+>This feature does not exists in MetaPiping so it is useful that user can create his own COMMANDS based on the MetaL internal format and the existing documented commands.

 >Since the user has to create a COMMAND, the application will manage the undo/redo operations by itself !

 ## 2. Script definition

-From the Home/Python, click on **button 2** (Add 3D script) :
+From the Home/Python, click on **button 2** (Add script) :

 ![Image](../../Images/PythonMenu.jpg)

-Give it the name "Add loop"
+Select "Design script" and give it the name "Add loop"

 >Say **NO** to the question about creation of virtual environment.
 The Requirements.txt will be hidden.